lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/blazor/integrate-components.md

    }
    ```

-1. Adicione uma rota de baixa prioridade para a ação do controlador que retorna a exibição *_Host. cshtml* para a configuração do `Startup.Configure`ponto de extremidade no:
+1. Adicione uma rota de baixa prioridade para a ação do controlador que retorna a exibição *_Host. cshtml* para a configuração do ponto de extremidade no `Startup.Configure` :

    ```csharp
    app.UseEndpoints(endpoints =>